- Cable broadband speeds are generally up to 30Mbps and up to 100Mbps with a speed pack

 Summary of differences between NBN and Cable:

 - Cable broadband speeds may be affected during peak periods as users on the same node share the same pipe for internet data.
+Meanwhile, NBN users are not grouped into nodes so this is not a problem.

 - Whilst currently cable and NBN are comparable in performance the continued work of the NBN Rollout will see the NBN being a far superior service than Cable in the future.
+Keep in mind that with the NBN rollout almost complete, your Cable connection will be switched off in around 18 months.